scipion-em/docs/docs/developer/vtune-profiler.rst

 Intel VTune profiler
 ====================

 VTune is a performance analysis tool from Intel for profiling serial and multithreaded applications.
+The data collector profiles your application using the OS timer, interrupts a process, collects samples of all active instruction addresses with the sampling interval of 10ms, and captures a call sequence (stack) for each sample.
+By default, the collector does not gather system-wide performance data but focuses on your application only.
 Below we describe a setup for Python code analysis only, but it could be used for many other languages etc.
 Compared to other popular Python profilers like cProfile and Line_profiler it can provide code line-level granularity with minimal overhead.
 A more detailed comparison can be found `here <https://software.intel.com/content/www/us/en/develop/articles/profiling-python-with-intel-vtune-amplifier-a-covariance-demonstration.html>`_